nanselmo/notes_on_data_science_machine_learning_and_artificial_intelligence/content/python/break_list_into_chunks_of_equal_size.md

 Tags: Data Wrangling
 Authors: Chris Albon

 In this snippet we take a list and break it up into n-size chunks.
 This is a very common practice when dealing with APIs that have a maximum request size.

 Credit for this nifty function goes to Ned Batchelder who [posted it on StackOverflow](http://stackoverflow.com/questions/312443/how-do-you-split-a-list-into-evenly-sized-chunks-in-python).

+Want to learn more?
+I recommend these Python books: [Python for Data Analysis](http://amzn.to/2ljV9wY), [Python Data Science Handbook](http://amzn.to/2m0mgMB), and [Introduction to Machine Learning with Python](http://amzn.to/2mjYiwK).

 ```python